ing-bank/baker/docs/sections/concepts.md

 ## Ingredient

 An ingredient is a combination of a `name` and `type`.
-Similar to how a variable in your codebase is a combination of a name and type.
+Similar to how a variable declaration in your codebase is a combination of a name and type.
 For example, you can have an ingredient with the name `iban` and type `string`.
 Types are expressed via the [Baker type system](../reference/baker-types-and-values/).